Frequently Asked Questions

 Q: Should I opt for a salaried (School Direct) or for a fee-funded (SCITT Core) training route?

 NOTE: we are currently not offering the School Direct route for Primary or Secondary (with the exemption of limited subjects) due to changes in DfE funding for this route.

 Both training routes are school-centred as we believe that this is the best way to learn how to be a teacher.
 Both routes lead to a QTS qualification with the option of a PGCE uplift.
-There are some differences between the two training routes; we have summarised the key differences here.
-If you come for an interview and we decide that the route you have opted for on your application is not the right one for you, your application can be changed post interview.
+There are some differences between the two training routes - if you would like further informaiton, please email us at email@example.com.
+If you are interviewed and we decide that the route you have opted for on your application is not the right one for you, your application can be changed post interview.